jackbenny/simplog/README.md

 Contributing
 ------------
 Any contributions are welcome since this is a work in progress.
-Add yourself to the THANKS file if you like to after contributiing to the project.
+Add yourself to the THANKS file if you like to after contributing to the project.